 The rising volume of data has been met with a commiserate increase in data storage and computing technologies that can scale effectively without costing businesses an arm and a leg.
 The decision of building a cloud data warehouse on Redshift vs Snowflake is often complex and involves a number of factors that need to be considered.
-Cloud data warehouses are seemingly the perfect solution to cater to the increase in data as they allow businesses to create a unified view and run complex queries on large data sets.
+Cloud data warehouses are seemingly the perfect solution to cater to the increase in overall data volume as they allow businesses to create a unified view and run complex queries on large data sets.

 According to a survey by Yellow Brick Data, 75% of the organizations are looking to invest in data warehouses and data lakes for better security, agility, and a streamlined business intelligence process.

 If you are in the process of choosing a cloud data warehouse service, we have compared Snowflake Vs. Redshift—two leading cloud data warehouses in the market.
-Read ahead to find out the merits of both data warehouses and which one you should choose for your organization.
+Read ahead to find out the merits of both data warehouses and which one is more suited to your organizations’ data analytics needs.

 What is Snowflake?

 Snowflake is a popular cloud data warehouse, built on Amazon Web Services or Microsoft Azure.
 What sets Snowflake apart from other options in the market is that you can scale computing and storage separately.
 This is useful in scenarios when there is a sudden spike in data processing needs.
 For example, when a company runs a new marketing campaign or during the final round of voting on a popular reality TV show.

 You can integrate Snowflake with other analytical tools and backend enterprise applications to perform complex queries on your data.
-Let’s understand how Snowflake works and what its architecture looks like.
+Let’s understand how Snowflake integration works and what its architecture looks like.